Rubies, the buried treasures of Azad Kashmir

-CHITTA KATHA: The people of Pakistani Kashmir are sitting on a treasure chest: Millions of rubies, estimated to be worth up to half a billion dollars, are lying beneath them.
+CHITTA KATHA - The people of Azad Kashmir are sitting on a treasure chest: Millions of rubies, estimated to be worth up to half a billion dollars, are lying beneath them.

 But archaic tools and a lack of investment in infrastructure and techniques are hampering efforts to transform the area into a significant player in the gem industry.

-Muhammad Azeem spends four months a year toiling in the Chitta Katha mine on the slopes of the Himalayas, which requires an eleven hour drive and then two hours walking to reach from Muzaffarabad, the capital of Pakistani Kashmir.
+Muhammad Azeem spends four months a year toiling in the Chitta Katha mine on the slopes of the Himalayas, which requires an eleven-hour drive and then two hours walking to reach from Muzaffarabad, the capital of Azad Kashmir.

 Experts believe tapping into the gem reserve could transform the fortunes of a region home to four million people largely living off modest incomes.
 Yet precious stones currently account for less than one percent of Kashmir’s tax revenues.

-For Pakistani Kashmir's rubies and other mineral resources -- such as copper, gold and silver -- to contribute more to Pakistan's economy, there must be more investment in local expertise and development of a legal framework to support the mining sector, dealer Rizvi says.
+For Azad Kashmir’s rubies and other mineral resources - such as copper, gold and silver - to contribute more to Pakistan’s economy, there must be more investment in local expertise and development of a legal framework to support the mining sector, dealer Rizvi says.

 But private firms are discouraged by the very rugged terrain and proximity to the Line of Control (LoC), the de facto border with India, where cross-border firings and scuffles are frequent.